 Just Between Friends franchise is a low-investment, work-from-home business

 *The results of each franchisee are likely to differ, but one franchisee talks about her experience with multiple territories.

 Entrepreneurs researching ownership of a work-from-home franchise rightly look for which business opportunity presents the best potential for long-term success.
-We’re proud to announce, for the third year in a row, that Just Between Friends was listed in the Top 10 list of “Best Franchise to Buy in 2016,” by Forbes, which measured five years of our continued growth when determining our ranking.
+We’re proud to announce, for three years in a row, that Just Between Friends was listed in the Top 10 list of “Best Franchise to Buy,” by Forbes, which measured five years of our continued growth when determining our ranking.
 The reason why we rank so highly is in large part due to what our continued growth over the last five years symbolizes in the marketplace: the Just Between Friends work-from-home franchise has plenty of room to grow, as consumers all across the nation prove that the age of thrifty shopping is here to stay.